Thiounn Mumm: From youth at the Palace to exile in France

-Thiounn Mumm was born in Phnom Penh on 8 December 1925 as the third child of Thiounn Hal and Bounchan Moly in the wealth bureaucratic family of Thiounn, his grandfather, who had been Minister of the Palace since 1904.
+Thiounn Mumm was born in Phnom Penh on 8 December 1925 as the third child of Thiounn Hal and Bounchan Moly in the wealthy bureaucratic family of Thiounn, his grandfather, who had been Minister of the Palace since 1904.
 His father Thiounn Hal was the first Cambodian to obtain lycee and university qualification in France.
-His mother Bunnchan Moly, was the sister of Lon Nol's future Minister of Cults, Bunchan Mil, the author of Kuk noyobay.
-His two older brothers Prasith and Thioeunn would also join the Khmer Rouge while little is known of his younger brother Chum.
+His mother Bunnchan Moly, was the sister of Lon Nol's future Minister of Cults, Bunchan Mol, the author of Kuk noyobay.
+His two older brothers Prasith and Thioeunn would also join the Khmer Rouge while little is known of his younger brother Thioum.
 After the death of their grandfather, three of the brothers with three other Cambodian students travelled to France with King Norodom Sihanouk in 1946 and remained there to pursue their studies.
 Mumm was admitted to the Classe préparatoire aux grandes écoles of Lycee Louis-le-Grand where he studied mathematics for two years.